CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ## netq show vlan

 Displays the configuration of all VLANs on all nodes or a specific node in your network fabric currently or for a time in the past.
-The output provides:
+The output displays:

 - The switch or hostname
 - The VLANs associated with that node